sqlxpert/lights-off-aws/README.md

 - Automatically copy backups to an AWS Backup vault in an isolated account.

-- Set `GetQueueAttributesConditions` to make the queues visible only inside their own AWS account(s).
-Set `ErrorQueueAdditionalPolicyStatements` to refine permissions for the error queue.

 - Separate production workloads.
 You might choose not to deploy Lights Off to AWS accounts used for production, or you might add a custom policy to the "Do" function's role, denying authority to stop production resources (